chromecountry/raven/README.md

   - Email processing and IMAP protocols
   - PDF parsing and OCR techniques
   - Double-entry bookkeeping principles
+  - React and modern web development
+  - RESTful API design and consumption

   - developers have a thorough knowledge of:
   - Python, Beancount, Fava, Pandas
   - Linux, bash
   - Web development (HTML, CSS, JavaScript)
+  - Node.js, npm, and modern frontend tooling

 ## Introduction ##

-Raven is a receipt processing system that:
+Raven is a comprehensive, enterprise-grade receipt processing system that:

 1. automatically processes email receipts by:
-        1. Fetching emails with PDF attachments
+        1. Fetching emails with PDF attachments using IMAP
         1. Extracting transaction data using OCR and text parsing
         1. Storing transactions in Beancount format
+        1. Providing real-time processing status and feedback

 1. provides the following functionalities:
-        1. Email receipt processing and parsing
+        1. Email receipt processing and parsing with time window filtering
         1. Bank statement comparison and reconciliation
+        1. Modern React + Material-UI web interface
+        1. Professional dashboard with analytics and charts
-        1. Web-based transaction management via Fava
+        1. Advanced ledger management with data grids
         1. Command-line tools for automation

-These functionalities are served by a modular Python application.
+These functionalities are served by a modular Python backend with a modern React frontend.
 Processing logic for different receipt types lives within the `src/processors/` directory.

 ## Configuration ##